Did you know that the Great Ocean Road in Victoria, Australia is the world’s largest war memorial?

 2. The plan came to fruition primarily thanks to the Great Ocean Road Trust, a private trust that originally secured the loans and funding for the project.
 Together with the support of the Victorian State Country Roads Board and the Federal Government Repatriation Department, whose goal was to provide work for returning servicemen, road work began.
-These groups agreed that the trust would be repaid via the implementation of road tolls, and in 1936, the loans were repaid, the road was officially given to the State Government, and the tolls were abolished.
+These groups agreed that the trust would be repaid via the implementation of road tolls, and when the loans were completely paid off in 1936, the road was officially given to the State Government and the tolls were abolished.

 3. Construction of the road took 13 years!
 It began in September 1919, but it wasn’t fully completed until November 1932.

 4. It was initially dubbed the "South Coast Road" before officially being named the Great Ocean Road.

 5. Workers, including more than 3,000 returned servicemen, built the road as a utilitarian memorial for soldiers who were killed during World War I. Throughout its construction, workers lived in tent camps along the road and received a modest pay of 10 shillings and sixpence (Australia’s former currency) for each 8-hour work day plus half a day on Saturday.

 6. The road was built by hand!
 Workers used explosives, picks, shovels, wheelbarrows, and horse-drawn carts to carry materials and to construct this two-lane stretch of road.